EEOB-BioData/EEOB-BCB-546/README.md

 	* `assignments.md`
 * correct the link to the syllabus on `index.md`
 * update the link to the schedule on `schedule.md`

+### Website Troubleshooting

+With annual updates to jekyll and the theme, it may help to pull the `millidocs.gemspec` file from the [theme repository](https://github.com/alexander-heimbuch/millidocs/blob/master/millidocs.gemspec).

 ### New Look